maurosoria/dirsearch/native/README.md

 This crate is an experimental Phase 5 native backend.
 It is opt-in for source installs and is included in `native-rust` release artifacts.

-It exposes two PyO3 functions and a class:
+It exposes a small PyO3 API:

 - `generate_wordlist(...)` for deterministic ordered wordlist generation.
+- `generate_wordlist_owned(...)` for keeping native-scan corpora in Rust.
 - `NativeHttpEngine` for batch HTTP GET requests using `reqwest` and `tokio`.
+- `NativeFilterConfig` for compiling and reusing one immutable filter policy.
 - `scan_http(...)` as the compatibility entrypoint backed by a cached engine.

 The module also exposes `__version__`.
 The Python request and wordlist